-.data [expression] .text [expression]
+'''

+.data [ expression ]

+.text [ expression ]

+'''

-These two pseudo-operations cause the assembler to begin assembling into the indicated text or data subsegment.
+cause the assembler to begin assembling into the indicated text or data subsegment.
 If specified, the expression must be defined and absolute; an omitted expression is treated as zero.
 The effect of a .data directive is treated as a .text directive if the $-\mathbf{R}$ assembly flag is set.
 Assembly starts in the .text 0 subsegment.
 The directives .align and .org also control the placement of the location counter.

-7.3.
-Filled Data
+4.3 Filled Data Directives